mui/mui-x/scripts/README.md

 pnpm docs:deploy
 ```

-You can follow the deployment process [on the Netlify Dashboard](https://app.netlify.com/sites/material-ui-x/deploys?filter=docs-v7)
+You can follow the deployment process [on the Netlify Dashboard](https://app.netlify.com/sites/material-ui-x/deploys).
-Once deployed, it will be accessible at https://material-ui-x.netlify.app/ for the `docs-v7` deployment.

 ### Publish GitHub release